puffer/puffer_pages/README.md

 <pre>puffer_page "pages/(*path)" => 'whatever#show'</pre>
 Default pages route you can see with rake routes.

-Puffer_pages is radiant-like cms, so it has layouts, snippets and pages.
+PufferPages is radiant-like cms, so it has layouts, snippets and pages.
-Puffer_pages use liquid as template language.
+PufferPages use liquid as template language.

 ## Pages
 Pages - tree-based structure of site.